10 Beer Myths You Should Stop Believing

 As we become more submerged in beer culture, it's a given that some untruths can slip into your hop-soaked consciousness.
 It's all good.
 It's not like you're one of those people who believes the Earth is flat just because you read it on Facebook (or are you?!).
 You can be forgiven for thinking that the fast-talking neckbeard with the cellar knows everything about aging.
 But maybe, just maybe, he's full of crap.

-In the interest of making your world more well rounded, we hit up a handful of Certified Cicerones (and our beer-writer pals) to debunk some of the most pervasive beer myths.
+In the interest of making your world more well rounded, we hit up a handful of Certified Cicerones, beer writers, and even scientists to debunk some of the most pervasive beer myths.

 Myth: Beer should be served ice-cold

 "Beer tastes best when served between 40-55 degrees, depending on the style.
 Macrobreweries are largely responsible for perpetuating the cold-temperature falsehood, and I think we know why: Ice-cold beer numbs the palate, reducing the taste of the beer, and potentially leading to drinking more of them, which makes it similar to drinking a glass of cold water." -- Bryan Carey, writer, Great Beer Now

 Myth: Beer is to blame for your beer belly